It may please you to learn that there are special laws in place that protect your Social Security disability check.

 If you are low-income or disabled and have student loans, you may have several good options.
 You do not need to be on Social Security.
-How To Escape The Crushing Weight of Student Loans
+How to Get a Disability discharge on Student Loans

 If You Are On Social Security